DieterBaum/qt-fsarchiver/README.md

 When starting qt-fsarchiver are not all unmounted partitions under / media / sda ... / media / sdb ... mounted.
 The partitions are easily reachable on the desktop.
 The directory where the backup should be saved or the directory in which the secured partition is stored, can be selected in qt-fsarchiver under / media / sd ....
 Qt-fsarchiver can only be called once.
 The repeated start is prevented.

-Further information can be found in the german websites and http://wiki.ubuntuusers.de/qt-fsarchiver http://wiki.ubuntuusers.de/fsarchiver.
+Further information can be found in the german websites http://wiki.ubuntuusers.de/qt-fsarchiver.
 You can get information about fsarchiver on the English website of fsarchiver http://www.fsarchiver.org/Main_Page.